Voluntary (music): English organ voluntaries of the late Baroque

 During the late 17th century, a 'voluntary' was typically written in a fugal or imitative style, often with different sections.

 In the 18th century, many organists and other musicians of high prominence, particularly in London, published collections of voluntaries - usually ten or twelve -'for organ or harpsichord', establishing the genre as a serious addition to the standard repertoire.
 Whilst almost always the harpsichord is indicated alongside the organ, subsequent markings which frequently appear in the music, such as swell or eccho suggest the organ was the chief instrument in mind.

 The form typically begins with a short slow movement followed by a contrasting more substantial fast movement, either a fugue or movement for a solo stop on the organ.
 Two movements are very common although three and four are also encountered.
 Some imitate the character of the French overture, with a slow movement of dotted or double-dotted rhythms, followed by a fugue.
 Others begin with a slow movement making use of close-written harmony and suspensions, followed by solo writing for the right hand and one-line accompaniment for the left hand, such as the trumpet voluntary or the cornet voluntary.
-(It must be remembered that the pedal organ had not yet arrived in England, and did not do so until well into the 19th century.)
-In the latter the eccho manual and and/or the swell or full organ to give ripieno effects are often employed, and it is typically non-fugal.
+In the latter the eccho manual and/or the swell or full organ to give ripieno effects are often employed, and it is typically non-fugal.
 At the time, organ builders such as Renatus Harris had been building organs with stops imitating certain instruments such as the trumpet and cornett.
 Some composers, such as John Bennett (ca. 1735-1784) made more use of the slow introduction than, say, John Stanley whose introductory movements tend to be shorter and simpler in comparison.
 In Bennett's case, the introductions can easily stand alone as movements in their own right.
 With most composers, the slow introductory movement sometimes ends with an imperfect cadence inevitably leading into the next movement.
 Others finish with a perfect cadence.
 Many of the fast movements end with a short adagio section, particularly those of William Goodwin, John Bennett and, to a lesser extent, William Boyce.